hlefebvr/idol/docs/tutorials/bilevel-optimization/modeling/optimistic.rst

             \end{array}
     \end{align}

-This MILP-MILP bilevel problem is taken from :cite:`Moore1990`.
+This is an ILP-ILP bilevel problem which is taken from :cite:`Moore1990` (Example 1).

 To model this problem in idol, there are three main steps: